-Dentures are kept in place by either using clasps which anchor around neighbouring teeth or by the dentures’ natural suction.
-On occasions a denture fixative or glue is recommended to aid in keeping the denture in place.
+Dentures are kept in place by either using clasps that anchor around neighbouring teeth or by the dentures’ natural suction.
+On occasions, a denture fixative or glue is recommended to aid in keeping the denture in place.

 All dentures are designed by the dentist or our dental technician to suit each patient’s individual needs.